-In southern Amazonia, Fig. 4b shows that all rainfall indices characterize large negative departures in 1998 and 2005, with all data sets (except the NCEP data) showing between 2.5 and 3.0 mm/day below normal in 2005.
-In fact, the station rainfall data set shows the drought of 2005 was more intense in southern Amazonia, as compared to the previous drought of 1998 and 1983, being the El Niño impact in 1983 more intense in northern and central Amazonia.
-While the rainfall index derived from the NCEP re-analysis is consistent with the other indices for the El Niño events of 1987 and 1998, it differed from all the other data sets for 2005, showing a positive rainfall anomaly, both in northern and southern Amazonia.
-The NCEP rainfall index is the only one that actually ignores the drought in Amazonia and show positive rainfall anomalies between +0.5 and 1.0 m//day above normal.
-This is inconsistent with the tendencies from other data sets, and also with the situation observed in the level/discharges of rivers in southern Amazonia, possibly indicating systematic errors in the rainfall calculation of these reanalyses.
+In southern Amazonia, Fig. 4b shows that all rainfall indices characterize large negative departures in 1998 and 2005, with all datasets (except the NCEP data) showing between 2.5 and 3.0 mm day-1 below normal in 2005.
+In fact, the station rainfall dataset shows the drought of 2005 was more intense in southern Amazonia, as compared to the previous drought of 1998 and 1983, being the El Niño impact in 1983 more intense in northern and central Amazonia.
+While the rainfall index derived from the NCEP reanalysis is consistent with the other indices for the El Niño events of 1987 and 1998, it differed from all the other datasets for 2005, showing a positive rainfall anomaly, both in northern and southern Amazonia.
+The NCEP rainfall index is the only one that actually ignores the drought in Amazonia and shows positive rainfall anomalies between +0.5 and 1.0 mm day-1 above normal.
+This is inconsistent with the tendencies from other datasets, and also with the situation observed in the level/ discharges of rivers in southern Amazonia, possibly indicating systematic errors in the rainfall calculation of these reanalyses.

-Therefore, the NCEP global reanalysis precipitation missed completely the drought in 2005 in Amazonia, and showed large precipitation contrary to all observational datasets.
+Therefore, the NCEP global reanalysis precipitation missed completely the drought in 2005 in Amazonia and showed large precipitation contrary to all observational datasets.
 The divergent positive rainfall anomaly of the NCEP may be a result of adjusting globally the circulation and energy flux fields with observations.
 As the precipitation and evapotranspiration fields are derived from the dynamic fields and are not calibrated or adjusted regionally, they may incorporate greater uncertainty in their regional values, in this case producing a positive rainfall anomaly not supported by observations.

-Fig. 4a-b shows that all data sets exhibit systematic differences.
-For instance, in Fig. 4a in 2001 most of the data sets show a reduction in the rainfall quantity, while the observed rainfall anomaly (from station data only) showed anomalies of approximately +0.2 mm/day.
-The Chen et al. (2002) data set showed for the same year -1 mm/day as a departure from 1961-90
+Figures 4a and 4b show that all datasets exhibit systematic differences.
+For instance, in Fig. 4a in 2001 most of the datasets show a reduction in the rainfall quantity, while the observed rainfall anomaly (from station data only) showed anomalies of approximately +0.2 mm day-1.
+The Chen et al. (2002) dataset showed for the same year -1 mm day-1 as a departure from 1961-90.

-5.3 The impact of the drought of Amazonia in 2005 on rivers in the region
+c.
+The impact of the drought of Amazonia in 2005 on rivers in the region

-Time series of monthly levels/discharges of rivers in Amazonia (Fig. 5) show large reduction in river levels with basins in northern Amazonia (Uatumã and Curua Una) during the droughts of 1963-64, and the El Niño related droughts in 1982-83 and 1997-98.
+Time series of monthly levels/discharges of rivers in Amazonia (Fig. 5) show large reduction in river levels with basins in northern Amazonia (Uatumã and Curua Una) during the droughts of 1963-64, and the El Niño-related droughts in 1982-83 and 1997-98.
 The drops in river levels in 2005 were very small or went unnoticed.
 The levels of the Solimões River in Tabatinga and Fonte Boa were anomalously low during the El Niño events in 1982-83 and in a lesser degree in 1998, while the levels reached very low values during the drought of 2005.
-In Rio Branco, the lowest values on 2005 were part of a negative trend detected since the middle 1990's.
-The river level/discharge anomalies vary concomitantly with the rainfall indices over their basins shown in Fig. 4a-b.
+In Rio Branco, the lowest values in 2005 were part of a negative trend detected since the middle 1990s.
+The river level/discharge anomalies vary concomitantly with the rainfall indices over their basins shown in Figs. 4a and 4b.